|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Tofu probably is not the first thing that comes to mind when you think dessert (but it should be!
-Check out these great vegan tofu-based desserts!).
+Tofu probably is not the first thing that comes to mind when you think dessert!
 But with a mild flavor and texture that lends itself well to thickening, tofu frosting can be a great alternative to super sugary, dairy based frostings that are usually used on cakes.

 - 2 tablespoons lemon juice